|Able Seaman Course Information

 There are no course prerequisites for the AB Course.

 |Professional Requirements for the Able Seaman

-National Rating Endorsement required to work on commercial
+Rating Endorsement required to work on commercial seagoing vessels

-a minimum of 360-days of sea service experience on ocean waters
+minimum of 360-days of sea service experience on ocean waters OR

 In addition to meeting the sea service requirements for the AB rating

 the mariner must also hold the Lifeboatman or Lifeboatman Limited

 rating.
 This requires completion of a Lifeboatman or Proficiency in

 Survival Craft (PSC) class.
 Columbia Pacific Maritime does not offer the

 Lifeboatman or PSC course.
 We recommend Compass Courses in